On some automorphism related parameters in graphs: Abstract

 \section{Abstract}

 In this paper, we deduce some properties of $f$-sets of connected graphs.
-We introduce the concept of fixing share of each vertex of a fixing set $D$ to see the participation of each vertex in fixing a connected graph $G$.
-We also define a parameter, called the fixing percentage, by using the concept of fixing share, which is helpful in determining the measure of the amount of fixing done by the elements of a fixing set $D$ in $G$.
-It is shown that for every positive integer $N$, there exists a graph $G$ with $dtr(G)-Det(G)\geq N$, where $dtr(G)$ is the determined number and $Det(G)$ is the determining number of $G$.
+Also, we introduce the concept of fixing share of each vertex of a fixing set $D$ to see the participation of each vertex when fixing a connected graph $G$.
+We define a parameter, called the fixing percentage, by using the concept of fixing share, which is helpful in determining the measure of the amount of fixing done by the elements of $D$ in $G$.